danfrdn/Drone_CPT_navigation_final_project/README.md

 We have based our algorithm on a study on Moth navigation via feromone plumes to find female counterparts (Moth-inspired navigation algorithm in a turbulent odor plume from a pulsating source, Liberzon 2018) .

  ### Our mission: ###
-Create an algorithm which can detect the source, of any airosol the client would like to trace.
+Create an algorithm which can detect the source of any airosol/chemical the client would like to trace.

 All a user will need to do is attach the relevent sensor to the drone, and create a simple detection function that returns a boolean "True" or "False", measuring when the drone detects a plume.